FifteenFifty/Mactics/README.md

 Mactics
 =======

-A World of Warcraft addon for printing rats tactics.
+A World of Warcraft addon for printing raid tactics.

+#Design